drekka/Machinus/README.md

 ## The transition process

-The idea of a '**Transition**' changing the state of the machine sounds simple, but it's actually a little more complicated than you might think.
+The idea of '**transitioning**' a machine from one state to another sounds like a simple thing, but there's actually a little more to it than a simple change of one value to another.

 ### Phase 1: Preflight

-Preflight is where the request is checked to ensure it is a valid.
-Preflight can fail the transition for any of the following reasons:
+Preflight is where the transition request is checked to ensure it is valid from the machine's point of view.
+It can fail the transition for any of the following reasons:

-* The new state is not a known registered state.
+* The requerted state is not a known registered state.
 Throws `StateMachineError.unknownState(S)`.

-* Unless a global state, the requested state does not exist in the list of allowed transitions for the current state.
+* Unless a global state, the requested state has failed to pass the `exitBarrier` or does not exist in the list of `allowedTransitions` states.
 Throws `StateMachineError.illegalTransition`.

-* The new state's transition barrier denies the transition.
+* The requested state's `extryBarrier` has denied the transition with a `.deny` response.
 Throws a `StateMachineError.transitionDenied`.

 * The new state and the old state are the same.
 Throws a `StateMachineError.alreadyInState`.

 ### Phase 2: Transition

-Providing the preflight has allowed the transition, these steps are followed:
+Providing the preflight has allowed the transition, the machine then performs the transition like this:

-1. The internal state is updated, triggering the `statePublisher` and `stateSequence` properties.
+1. The internal state is changed to the new state.

-1. The previous state's `didExit` closure is called.
+2. The previous state's `didExit` closure is called.

-1. The new state's `didEnter` closure is called.
+3. The new state's `didEnter` closure is called.

-1. The machine's `didTransition` closure is called.
+4. The machine's `didTransition` closure is called.

-1. If `postNotifications` is true, a state change notification is sent.
+5. If `postNotifications` is true, a state change notification is sent.

-1. Finally The old and new state of the machine are returned to the calling code as a tuple.

 ## Manual transitions